The statement header includes key details regarding the statement, based on the Merchant ID number (MID) shown:

 The Gross Amount and the Fee amount totals are also reflected in the Processing Summary at the beginning of the Statement.

-This section is only provided in the monthly version of the statement, as this shows a breakdown of all the settlements performed daily throughout the month.
+This is a breakdown of all the settlements performed daily throughout the month.
 This will show the Processing Date, Sales Amount, Fees amount (processing and ancillary fees combined), the amount Held (if any), and the Paid Amount (if any).

 If the payment does not exceed the threshold set up for the currency (e.g. £25, 25€, etc.), the payment would be held until the next settlement day.